mei-shred/vest-investor-memo.github.io/index.md

    As more users join and interact with the platform, the AI's ability to generate and optimize strategies improves, creating a flywheel of better performance and user attraction.

 5. **Automating TLH and Lack of Direct Indexing Saturation in India**:
-   No current competitor in India offers Automated Tax Loss Harvesting.
-Direct Indexing is a relatively new phenomenon in India.
+   No current competitor in India offers automated tax loss harvesting.
+Direct indexing is a relatively new phenomenon in India.
 India's lack of a wash sale rule makes the combination of these two incredibly effective at increasing returns over standard index ETFs.

 ## Ideal Customer Profile (ICP)

 Our target customers are HENRY (High Earner, Not Rich Yet) investors in India:

-- Early to Mid level Employees at High Income Employers (Start-Ups, Big Tech, Finance, Consulting etc)
+- Early to mid level Employees at high income employers (Start-Ups, Big Tech, Finance, Consulting etc)
 - Income: Currently in the $12,000 - $70,000 per annum bracket
 - Portfolio size: Currently $6,000 - $12,000, rapidly growing
 - Location: Urban centers (Delhi NCR, Mumbai, Bangalore)